cdimascio/openapi-spring-webflux-validator/README.md

 ### Configure

-One time configuration, must specify the location of the swagger specification and may optionally provide a custom error handler/
+One time configuration, must specify the location of the swagger specification and may optionally provide a *custom error handler!*

 ```kotlin
 import io.github.cdimascio.swagger.Validate